camunda/camunda-docs-manual/content/reference/rest/condition/post-condition.md

 # Result

 A JSON array of process instance objects which have been triggered after the evaluation.
+The array will be empty in case, when no process instances were started.
 Each process instance object has the following properties:

 <table class="table table-striped">